This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 This section highlights the work of senior management committees during 2012–13.
 Appendix G has details of membership and terms of reference for the various committees.

 Heads of Jurisdiction Consultative Committee

-In late 2011, in response to a recommendation in the then draft Report of the Strategic Review of Small and Medium Agencies in the Attorney-General's Department by Mr Stephen Skehill (the Skehill Review), the Heads of Jurisdiction of the Federal Court (FCA), Family Court and Federal Magistrates Court agreed to establish a Consultative Committee to formalise existing unofficial arrangements and foster greater administrative cooperation between the three courts.
+In late 2011 the Heads of Jurisdiction of the Federal Circuit Court, the Federal Court and the Family Court agreed to establish a consultative committee to formalise existing unofficial arrangements and foster greater administrative cooperation between the three courts.

-The Committee meets quarterly and is supported by the Chief Executive Officers of the three courts.
-Senior officials from the Attorney-General's Department attend the Committee's meetings as observers.
-Three meetings were held in the reporting year (November 2011 and February and May 2012).
+The Committee meets quarterly and is supported by the Chief Executive Officer of the three courts.
+A senior official from the Attorney-General’s Department attends the Committee’s meetings as an observer.
+Four meetings were held in 2012–13.

-In addition to including information about the Committee's activities in the courts' annual reports, the Committee provides a report to the Commonwealth Attorney-General twice in each calendar year.
-The first of these reports was submitted in March 2012.
+In addition to including information about the Committee’s activities in the courts’ annual reports, the Committee reports to the Commonwealth Attorney-General twice in each calendar year (August 2012 and March 2013).

 National Consultative Committee

 The National Consultative Committee is a key forum through which the Court consults with staff about broader issues that have a national perspective.
-Elected staff delegates actively present the views of staff on issues that impact staff and management at a national level and the future direction of the Court.
+Elected staff delegates actively present the views of staff regarding issues that impact nationally on staff and the management and future direction of the Court.

 - the objectives of the Court and how these might be achieved